kerstin-w/Travel-Africa/README.md

 <br>

 - The profile owner can see all information as well.
-- The profile owner has the opttion to edit or delete the profile.
+- The profile owner has the option to edit or delete the profile.
 - The profile owner can click on the Posts button to see all posts written.
 - The profile owner can click on the comments button to see all comments received.